Timmiej93/FS17_T93_WaterTrailerFix/README.md

 # FS17 T93 WaterTrailerFix

 ***WARNING***: You're looking at a development version of this mod.
-If you're not interested in developing, and simply want to play Farming Simulator with this mod, download it from ModHub (link will appear when mod is released).
+If you're not interested in developing, and simply want to play Farming Simulator with this mod, download it from [ModHub](http://farming-simulator.com/mod.php?lang=en&country=us&mod_id=87372&title=fs2017).
 The code here might break your savegame, your computer, or your mind.